 They will be ready to help those in need of emotional support.

-February 8th, 17th and 26th – They are blessed with the energy of Saturn and Jupiter
+February 8th, 17th and 26th – They are blessed with the energy of Saturn.

 They like to be independent, think deep and brilliant.

-They should be careful of secret enemies; they will face many problems from love and personal life.
+They should be careful of secret enemies; they will face many problems in love and personal life.

 They will be in higher posts and be a rich person.